parro-it/libui-node/readme.md

 * Linux 32bit
 * macOS

-Windows built script is not supported for the moment, I yet hadn't get the time to write build script to it.
+Windows is not supported for the moment, I didn't yet get the time to write build script for it.

 # Documentation